Competition and Market Regulation

 The Future of Liberal Democracy in the Era of Surveillance Capitalism and Digital Authoritarianism

-Anu Bradford's keynote speech will examine the ideological origins, societal implications, as well as the relative global influence of three contrasting regulatory approaches towards the digital economy: the U.S.'s techno-libertarianism, China's digital authoritarianism, and the EU's digital paternalism.
-The speech will focus in particular on how these three regulatory systems – as well as the digital companies empowered and constrained by them – enhance or undermine liberal democracy and individual rights to privacy and personal autonomy across the world.
+Anu Bradford's keynote address examined the ideological origins, social implications, and relative global influence of three contrasting approaches to the digital economy: the technoliberalism of the US, the digital authoritarianism of China, and the digital paternalism of the EU.
+In particular, the talk focused on how these three regulatory systems - and the digital businesses they encourage and restrict - strengthen or undermine liberal democracy and the individual right to privacy and personal autonomy around the world.